EshaJain-FE/eshajain.github.io/README.md

 # Demo
-This project demonstrates my skills of frontend developer.
+This project demonstrates my skills as a frontend developer.

 Steps to follow-
 1. Clone the Repository